Pentax K-3 Comparison Review

 The Pentax K-3 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in October 2013 and is equipped with an APS-C sensor.
 It offers a resolution of 24.1 megapixel.

-The Pentax K-3 has a Camera Elo of 2311.
-This rating puts the K-3 among the top 20 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the K-3 ranks among the top 30 percent.
-Based on its within category standings, the camera earns a 4.5-star performance rating.
+Is the Pentax K-3 a good camera?
+The K-3 has a Camera Elo of 2300.
+This rating puts the K-3 among the top 30 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the K-3 also ranks among the top 30 percent.
+Based on its within category standings, the camera earns a 4-star performance rating.

 |Digital single lens reflex|